|

 Closed-end funds

-Exchange-traded funds (ETFs)
+Exchange-traded funds

 Stocks

-Moomoo does not support trading in bonds, cryptocurrencies, mutual funds, forex, or futures contracts.
+moomoo does not support trading in bonds, cryptocurrencies, mutual funds, forex, or futures contracts.

-Moomoo Pricing Review
+moomoo Pricing Review

-Trading on U.S. exchanges with Moomoo is very affordable.
-There are no commissions on trades of U.S.-listed stocks and ETFs (including OTC stocks).
-Option contracts have no base charge, but there is a 65-cent fee per contract.
+no commissions on trades of U.S.-listed stocks and ETFs (this includes OTC stocks).
+Option contracts have no base fee but carry a per-contract fee of 65 cents.

-Trades involving Chinese securities come with a commission of 0.03% of the trade value, with a minimum commission of HK$3 (or ¥3 for mainland securities).
+Trades of Chinese securities come with a commission of 0.03% of the trade value, with a minimum commission of HK$3 (or ¥3 for mainland securities).
 There is also a platform fee of HK$15 (or ¥15) per trade.

 Customer Support